-After completing a registered apprenticeship program, apprentices receive a professional credential that is recognized nationwide.
+After completing a registered apprenticeship program, apprentices receive a professional credential recognized nationwide.

 Registered apprenticeships are available in hundreds of occupations in many different fields of work.
 Some apprenticeships are in traditional trades, such as plumbers and ironworkers, but many are offered in less traditional areas, including high-tech and the medical sector.

-- Be at least 16 years or older, or in the case of hazardous occupations, 17 years or older.
+- Be at least 16 years old or older, or in the case of hazardous occupations, 17 or older.